Toliara

 The current spelling of the name was adopted in the 1970s, reflecting the orthography of the Malagasy language.
 Many geographic place names, assigned French spellings during the colonial period, were altered following Malagasy independence in 1960.

 The city has a population of 168,758 in 2018.
 As a port town it acts as a major import/export hub for commodities such as sisal, soap, hemp, cotton, rice and peanuts.

 History

 In the 17th century, French buccaneers landed in the bay of St. Augustine near the Tropic of Capricorn, and founded the city to maintain commercial relations.

 It was not until the colonial period, after 1897, when the city really grew: with the efforts of Joseph Gallieni to install French administrative services, previously isolated on the island of Nosy Ve, to form the regional capital.
 Tulear grew along a grid pattern of cross streets, with wide avenues and public monuments.

+Toliara is also where the dog breed Coton de Tulear originates from.

 Population

 Toliara has seen a population boom over the last two decades, due to a rural exodus that has brought over 200,000 citizens into urban centers in the region.

 The Vezo, nomadic fishermen, are the indigenous ethnic group.
 Today they are being dominated by migrants from the South (Mahafale, Masikoro, Antandroy) which make up more than half of the urban population.
 To these are added migrants from other urban regions, occupying positions in government and the private sector.